nunocoracao/blowfish-tools/README.md

 ## Features
 - Interactive configuration mode - edit and see changes in real time
 - Create a new Blowfish project from scratch
+- Start a new Blowfish project from one of multiple available templates
 - Configure an existing Hugo project to use Blowfish
 - Update Blowfish to the latest version
 - Configure metadata